top of page

 "Yoga is the practice of non-attachment to the outcome"

-Raj took my practice to the next level.
+My Indian teacher Raj took my practice to the next level.

 He would often demonstrate an impossible pose and then say - “Try” - if he saw doubt in your eyes he would say - “Trust yourself” - and for a moment doubt would indeed creep into my mind - “I know I can’t do it, surely he knows I can’t do it “ - but then those thoughts would vanish and I would always, always try.